abdullahel11/CoffeeBusinessAnalysis/README.md

 The SQL and Tableau Analysis was split into 3 sections.

- - **Financial/Monetary Anlysis** - Focused on profit, revenue, and sales to assess overall financial performance, including trends over time
+ - **Financial/Monetary Analysis** - Focused on profit, revenue, and sales to assess overall financial performance, including trends over time
  - **Coffee-Type Analysis** - Examined the performance of different coffee types, identifying the most and least profitable and popular coffee selections, with insights into specific product-level metrics.
  - **Customer Activity Analysis** - Explored customer behavior, ranking customers by their purchases and financial contributions.